-There was The Beatles’ Sgt Pepper, The Beastie Boys’ Ill Communication, and now there’s MC Yogi’s Pilgrimage.
+There was The Beatles’ Sgt Pepper, The Beastie Boys’ Ill Communication, and now there’s is Pilgrimage by MC Yogi.
 Reaching #1 on the iTunes World Music charts upon release, MC Yogi’s sophomore album dives deeper into self-inquiry, spirituality, and Slick Rick stylings guaranteed to get your non-bhakta brethren break-dancing to the beat.

 I had the privilege of speaking with MC Yogi about his recent pilgrimage to Mt.
 Arunchala which honors Sri Ramana Maharishi, Lord Shiva, and the cycles of Samsara we all must face.